stackrox/stackrox/scanner/image/README.md

 ## Adding new files to the images

-Include the file in the image's respective `create-bundle.sh` script and be sure it si properly copied into the image via the respective Dockerfile.
+Include the file in the image's respective `create-bundle.sh` script and be sure it is properly copied into the image via the respective Dockerfile.